hastexo/tutor-contrib-s3/README.md

 Object storage for Open edX with S3
 ===================================

-This is a plugin for [Tutor](https://docs.tutor.overhang.io) that allows edX to be configured to use a custom S3 host.
+This is a **experimental** plugin for [Tutor](https://docs.tutor.overhang.io) that allows Open edX to be configured to use a custom S3 host.

+**Do not use this plugin in production Tutor/Open edX environment.**

 Installation
 ------------